 Onsego’s short, engaging lessons cover every detail that’s on the GED exam, and we’ll also teach you a few strong strategies to produce correct answers to even complex GED questions.
 You can go over the study material time and again until you understand it.

 So today, GED hopefuls can take the GED exam online as well.
 It used to be that the GED exam could only be taken at an official Idaho GED test center, but now, that has changed.
 To qualify for online testing, applicants must attain “Likely to Pass” (green) scores on the GED Ready practice tests.

 The GED Ready tests (there’s one for each subject test) are available at GED.com for $6.99 each.
-So you can add $28 to your total cost of taking the GED exam online, except when you sign up for Onsego’s My Advantage Plan, which includes four GED Ready tests at no cost.
+So, as said before, you can add $28 to your total cost of taking the GED exam online, except when you sign up for Onsego’s My Advantage Plan, which includes four GED Ready tests at no cost.
 For more details, go to -> introducing the online GED test.

 GED Prep – How To Start

 Taking a few GED practice tests is most likely the most effective way of starting with your GED preparation.
 If you do this, you’ll learn all about your academically stronger and weaker points so you can center on those subject areas that require your attention most.

 If you’ll use Onsego’s free video lessons and practice tests, you’ll also be able to learn if online learning, in general, and the Onsego GED prep course, in particular, is a good fit for you.

 How to get a GED in Idaho?